 What's Your Reaction?

-Writer, Cultbytes Freelance writer, avid instagrammer, and artist-when-there-is-time based in New York.
-She is currently pursuing a MA in art history and curatorial studies at Columbia University.
-She is interested in the intersection between the performing human body, digital landscapes, and opticality. l igram l
+Banyi Huang is a freelance writer, avid instagrammer, and artist-when-there-is-time based in New York.
+She graduated with an MA in art history and curatorial studies at Columbia University.
+She is interested in the intersection between the performing human body, digital landscapes, and opticality. l Instagram l